nuttycream/SH-Save-Editor/README.md

 ## Acknowledgements
 - Thanks to $P00KY DA $CARY for his original [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2120100221)
-- Developed in C# and XAML on the .NET Core WPF UI Framework
+- Developed in C# and AXAML on the Avalonia .NET Framework
-- Used [MaterialDesignInXAML](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) for buttons, icons, ui etc.
+- You can find an alternative version as a webapp on https://spacehaven-editor.com/

 ## License
 This project is open source and available under the [MIT License](LICENSE).